seqafrica/hackathon-nmimr-2024/slurm-demo/README.md

     node1
     node2

-Requests four tasks to run, using at least 2 and at most 3 nodes.
+The `-N` here specifies the minimum and maximum number of nodes to use.
+Add the `-l` option to see which output came from which task:

+    [@node103:~] $ srun -l -n 4 -N 2-3 hostname
+    3: node3
+    0: node1
+    1: node1
+    2: node2

-> You may now wonder why anyone would want to run the same thing
+> You may now wonder why anyone would want to do the exact same thing
 > four times (in parallel).
 Very good point, we will get to that.

 First, two more enlightening examples: